 Reviewing Acceptance Tests

-Reviewing Acceptance tests has to be done by Business Analysts, Customers and any review comments should be incorporated into high priority.
+Reviewing Acceptance tests have to be done by Business Analysts, Customers and any review comments should be incorporated into high priority.

 At the individual test level, the review should be done against the below:

-- Whether test covers the business requirement or not.
+- Whether the test covers the business requirement or not.